What is the maintenance of natural pools like?

 Benefits of ecological swimming pools

-The advantages of having a naturalised swimming pool are:
+The advantages of having a naturalized pool are:

-• No chemicals are used for water maintenance: ecological pools avoid using chemicals for maintenance, which means that the water is much healthier and more tolerable for skin and eyes.
+• No chemicals are used for water maintenance: ecological pools avoid using chemicals for their maintenance, which means that the water is much healthier and tolerable for the skin and eyes.

-• You save water: with these pools you do not have to empty and refill your pool from time to time, as is the case with traditional pools.
-Therefore, water consumption is greatly reduced, and with it the cost for you to refill the pool.
+• Saves water: with these pools you will not have to empty and refill your pool from time to time, as is the case with traditional pools.
+Thus, the water consumption drops a lot, and with it the cost for you to refill the pool.

-• You save energy: traditional pools need a 1 horsepower pump to purify the water through the sand filter all the time.
-With natural pools you will also need a pump, but with much less power, which will reduce the energy consumption by 6 times.
+• It saves energy: traditional pools need a 1 horsepower pump to purify the water through the sand filter all the time.
+With natural pools you will also need a pump, but of much lower power, which will reduce energy consumption by 6 times.

 • Self-regulating pH ecosystem: Bionatural pools have a self-regulating ecosystem that keeps the pH of the water in balance.
 This means that there is no need to add chemicals to adjust the pH of the water as in a traditional pool.